Luisbh-dev/3d-teacher-ia/README.md

 ## Features

-- **Interactive 3D Professor**: A friendly, animated 3D avatar that reacts to your voice and emotions.
+- **Interactive 3D Teacher**: A friendly, animated 3D avatar that reacts to your voice and emotions.
 - **Real-time Conversation**: Talk naturally to the AI to practice, learn, and discuss topics fluently.
 - **Multi-language Support**: Automatically detects your browser language and can teach or interact in ANY language you ask for.
 - **Voice-First Experience**:
   - **Speech-to-Text**: Just speak to the microphone.
-  - **Text-to-Speech**: The professor replies with a natural voice.
+  - **Text-to-Speech**: The teacher replies with a natural voice.
 - **Adaptable Educational Focus**: The AI is configured by default as a language teacher (Glot), but can be prompted to act as any educational guide, keeping conversations focused on learning.

 ## Tech Stack